2025

 Abstracts

-All DOM investigators and trainees are encouraged to submit basic, clinical, translational, or health services/health equity research abstracts for the poster session.
+All DOM investigators and trainees are encouraged to submit basic, clinical, or translational, health services, and health equity research abstracts for the poster session.
 Those who submit abstracts may be the lead author on only one submission but may co-author multiple submissions.
 Research abstracts previously submitted to national meetings are welcome.
 Case study submissions will not be accepted.

 Writing Abstracts